Here’s How Every State in America Got Its Name

 11 / 50

-When Captain James Cook discovered the islands that are now Hawaii in 1778, he wanted the islands to be called the Sandwich Islands, after the Earl of Sandwich.
-But Hawaiian King Kamehameha I wasn’t buying into the anglicized naming; he united the islands under his rule by 1819 as the Kingdom of Hawaii.
-Like many state names, the etymology of Hawaii is subject to debate.
-Some say believe it means “homeland.”
-Others say it means “small and raging.”
-Others say it comes from the traditional settler of the islands, Hawai’iloa.
+When Captain James Cook discovered the islands that are now Hawaii in 1778, he initially named them the Sandwich Islands, after the Earl of Sandwich.
+So, how did Hawaii get its name?
+Well, Hawaiian King Kamehameha I wasn’t buying into the anglicized thing; he united the islands under his rule by 1819 as the Kingdom of Hawaii.
+Like many state name origins, the etymology of Hawaii is subject to debate.
+Some say it means “homeland,” and others say it means “small and raging.”
+Still others say it comes from the traditional settler of the islands, Hawai’iloa.

 12 / 50